Linwentao-tech/AutoPile-Backend/README.md

 ## 🚀 Deployment

-The application is deployed to Azure using GitHub Actions with continuous integration and deployment (CI/CD) pipeline.
+The application is deployed to Azure Web App using GitHub Actions for continuous integration and deployment (CI/CD).
+The deployment process is fully automated and triggered on pushes to the master branch.

 ## 📦 Azure Resources Required